Have you ever found yourself getting to know someone, and things were really clicking…

-These back and forth type of behaviors are early signs that the person doesn’t know what they want; they are still uncovering who they are.
+These back and forth type of behaviours are early signs that the person doesn’t know what they want; they are still uncovering who they are.
 One must know themselves before they can clearly know what they need from another.
 I didn’t fully see the magnitude of this at the time.

 The push/pull behaviour eroded my trust and caused confusion for me.
 And instead of saying, “No thank you,” I accepted it and stuck around.
 I didn’t see the big deal until I reflected back and saw the pattern, the number of times it happened, and the increasing severity of the effect it had on me.

-If we accept this sort of behavior, it gives the person permission to keep doing it, over and over, and we get stuck in back and forth, drawn-out, unhealthy nonsense—at least until the final push occurs.
+If we accept this sort of behaviour, it gives the person permission to keep doing it, over and over, and we get stuck in back and forth, drawn-out, unhealthy nonsense—at least until the final push occurs.

 2. Plays the blame game.